5 Signs You Need Help with Social Media

 People are more likely to engage with small businesses that are actively posting on social media.
 Post regularly and give your customers a reason to follow your profiles and engage with your business.

 “I don’t know what to post.”
 This is probably the most common frustration I here from small business owners who try and post themselves.

 A huge part of having a successful social media presence is starting with a unique plan and strategy for your unique business.
 Without a comprehensive strategy, you end up just taking shots in the dark.
 That simply doesn’t work.
 And when that doesn’t work, you get quickly get overwhelmed.
 When you’re overwhelmed, you tend to put off sitting down to post.
 Weeks or months can easily go by without your customers hearing from you or seeing you.
 Your chance for sales goes way down and your confidence tanks.

 With the right social media plan and strategy you’ll align your social presence with your business goals, have outrageous confidence, and have a more impactful connection with your audience.

 Just posting to one social platform might save you a little bit of time in the moment but you are significantly limiting your reach to your audience.

 Your customers are most likely spending time on multiple platforms and if your business doesn’t have a presence on those channels too, you’re missing out.
 As of 2017, internet users had an average of 7.6 social media accounts.
 So, are you actually reaching your customers (and potential customers)?

 Get your business active on multiple social platforms so you can get your message out to your audience, no matter which platform they are on.

 4. Working Extra Hours to Keep Up

 If that’s you, don’t worry.
 You’re not alone.
-Most small business owners struggle to keep up on their social media.
-I created a plan that helps their companies stay engaged online so they can focus on growing their business.
+Most small business owners struggle to post regularly to social media.
+I created a plan that helps their companies stay engaged so they can grow business.